mcinquin/conky-spotify/README.md

 Requirements
 ------------
-conky, dbus, wget, spotify-client, [LL Record font](http://www.dafont.com/ll-record.font)
+conky, dbus, spotify-client, libwww-perl, libnet-dbus-perl, [LL Record font](http://www.dafont.com/ll-record.font)

 Installation
 ------------
-* Unzip the archive and move the spotify-display folder to ~/.conky/
+* Unzip the archive and move the spotify folder to ~/.conky/
+* Change $home_directory variable in spotify_getinfo.pl script
 * Rename the "conkyrc" files to ".conkyrc" and move it in your home directory
 * Run conky using this configuration file: conky -c ~/.conkyrc